What is a Hysterosalpingogram?

 Our technologist will obtain a detailed medical history.
-You be asked to disrobe from the waist down, empty your bladder and will be provided a gown or blanket.
-You will lie face-up on an examination table.
+You be asked to disrobe from the waist down and empty your bladder, and you will be provided a gown or blanket.
+You will lie face up on an examination table.
 The radiologist will insert a speculum into your vagina to access the cervix.
-The cervix is cleansed with an antiseptic soap and a flexible catheter is passed through the cervix into the uterus.
+The cervix will be cleansed with an antiseptic soap, and a flexible catheter will be passed through the cervix into the uterus.
 Next, a contrast material is injected through the catheter.
-X-ray pictures are taken and viewed live on a TV monitor.
-The uterus will be imaged and the fallopian tubes will be evaluated.
+X-ray pictures will be taken and viewed live on a TV monitor.
+The uterus will be imaged, and the fallopian tubes will be evaluated.
 You may be asked to change positions if needed.
 After several pictures are obtained, the catheter is removed.
 You may experience cramping similar to menstrual cramps.

 The exam takes approximately 30 minutes to complete.

 You should wear a loose fitting two-piece outfit.
 You may take 600 mg of ibuprofen one half hour prior to the exam.
 For an infertility workup, timing of the exam is critical.
 This test should be done approximately 6 to 12 days after the onset of menstruation.

 Our radiologist will discuss the results with you following your exam.
 In addition, he or she will analyze the images and send a signed report to your referring physician within 1 business day.